 On 2 July 1991 the Minister for Primary Industries and Energy, The Hon.
 Simon Crean, established the FRDC under the provisions of the PIERD Act.
 Later in the year he appointed Henry Bosch to head a selection committee to select a chair and board for the FRDC.
 The committee commissioned TASA International, an executive search company, to assist with this process.
 As a result, Bill Widerberg was appointed on 16 March 1992 as chair of the board.
-Other directors appointed at the same time were Mr Dale Bryan, Dr Brian Hickman, Dr Burke Hill, Mr George Kailis, Dr Robert Kearney and Mr Ted Loveday.
-Mr Bruce O'Meagher was appointed as Government Director.
+Other directors appointed at the same time were Dale Bryan, Dr Brian Hickman, Dr Burke Hill, George Kailis, Dr Robert Kearney and Ted Loveday.
+Bruce O'Meagher was appointed as Government Director.

-The Minister declared the National Fishing Industry Council - later called the Australian Seafood Industry Council (ASIC) 4 - a representative organisation to which the FRDC was required to report in accordance with the PIERD Act.
+The Minister declared the National Fishing Industry Council - later called the Australian Seafood Industry Council (ASIC) $^4$ - a representative organisation to which the FRDC was required to report in accordance with the PIERD Act.

-[For details of ASIC's subsequent demise and the representative organisations that followed see 2006-07]
+[For details of ASIC's subsequent demise and the representative organisations that followed see 2006-07: Seafood Cooperative Research Centre established.]

 The FRDC established an interim office in the Kurrajong Hotel, Canberra, staffed by seven people on secondment from DPIE.
 Subsequently, permanent accommodation was obtained on the ground floor of Deakin House, 50 Geils Court, Deakin West.
-Mr Peter Dundas-Smith was appointed as the inaugural Executive Director, and five other staff were recruited to replace the seven seconded from DPIE.
-Two of these inaugural staff members, Annette Lyons and John Wilson, remain.
+Peter Dundas-Smith was appointed as the inaugural Executive Director, and five other staff were recruited to replace the seven seconded from DPIE.
+Of these inaugural staff members Annette Lyons and John Wilson remained until 2019 and 2020 respectively.